 ASSOCIATES PERSONNEL SERVICES was recently formed as a subsidiary company of ASSOCIATES COR-PORATION OF NORTH AMERICA to better service the ever-increasing need of professional personnel seeking College Graduates to enter superb management training programs.
 Currently we are representing several large companies seeking professionals in the following fields; ACCOUNTING, DATA PROCESSING, SALES, AD-MINISTRATION, AND TECHNICAL AREAS.
 Now is the time to start giving serious thought regarding your future.
 We ask that you let our Professional Staff of Personnel Analysts assist and guide you in this very important period.
 If you are currently seeking to make a desirable career move, please call or comdin confidenceto: ASSOCIATES PERSONNEL SERVICE 1030 E. Jefferson Blvd.
 South Bend Ind.
-46604 219-233-2132 Weekend buses to follow Angela by Terry Keeny Staff Reporter Weekend bus runs between thes occasions the bus has been Notre Dame and St. Mary's will immediately recovered but the continue to use the Angela Blvd. route after 6:00 pm on Friday and its property or passengers in such Saturday nights when the electric heopardy. gate th the U.S. 31 bus entrance will be removed and the iron the observer Tuesday, May 1, 1973 recieved by an inmate for his work was \$75 for a large painting personally commissioned by a clergyman for a church decoration.
+46604 219-233-2132 Tuesday, May 1, 1973 the observer 11 recieved by an inmate for his work was \$75 for a large painting personally commissioned by a clergyman for a church decoration.
 The range of subjects and styles employed by the inmate artists is as broad as the spectrum of their personal backgrounds.
-Portraits. landscapes, even caricatures are represented.
+Portraits, landscapes, even caricatures are represented.
 One inmate specializes in providing a three dimensional effect to his work by building out his sketch image in clay or paper mache' before the final painting.
 Another inmate artist obviously appreciates the artistic elements of the feminine form, as his easel adorned with painting of a voluptuously posed nude woman demonstratees.
 "We don't normally approve of the inmates choosing such subjects," says education director Wenzel, "but nor do we take any action uless it becomes a habit."
 Asked where an inmate might obtain a model for such a painting, Mr. Wenzel replied, A terrific memory, a terrific memory."
 The artistic endeavors of Indiana State Prison inmates, however, are not limited to those of painters and toy makers.
-Many inmates are accomplished swing gate will be locked.
+Many inmates are accomplished une l'enen Mis Lenu Notre Dame and St. Mary's will continue to use the Angela Blvd. route after 6:00 pm on Friday and Saturday nights when the electric gate th the U.S. 31 bus entrance will be removed and the iron by Terry Keeny Staff Reporter swing gate will be locked.
 This action is necessary according to Security Director Arthur Pears because of the repeated vandalism of the elctric gate on lat weekend nights.
 Pears said that as mahy as four or five gates were broken a week at a cost of \$15 per gate.
 The bus drivers refuse to use the iron gate exit because they have to leave the bus to unlock and swing the gate open.
-On occasion when the bus driver has left the bus to
+On occasion when the bus driver has left the bus to SMC Seniors If you; wish additional grad. announcements, sign up tonight in the SMC cafeteria.

-bus company does not care to put
+immediately recovered but the bus company does not care to put its property or passengers in such heopardy.

-unlock the gate a student has

-gotten into the drivers_seat and
+unlock the gate a student has gotten into the drivers seat and

 driven away with the ubs.
 On all of

 A licenced employment agency

 Seniors--Reminder

 Subscribe to The Observer next September.